peteroupc/html3dutil/doc/H3DU.InputTracker.md

 #### Parameters

 * `element` (Type: HTMLElement | HTMLDocument)<br>The HTML document or element to track keyboard and mouse events for.
-If null or omitted, uses the calling application's HTML document.
+If null, undefined, or omitted, uses the calling application's HTML document.

 ### Members